-Temporary impacts to aquatic organisms and fish are expected to occur during dredging and disposal activities with the potential for temporary sedimentation and water quality degradation within the river.
-However, the aquatic organisms would be expected to return upon completion of the restoration.
+Temporary impacts to aquatic organisms and fish occurred during dredging and disposal activities with the potential for temporary sedimentation and water quality degradation within the river.
+However, the aquatic organisms would be expected to return upon settling of sediment.

 4.5.1.6 Actions Taken to Minimize Impacts